Why the UK is an ideal base for Encompass as we continue to grow

 Looking at Scotland specifically, we see a great deal of talented professionals keen to work in the sector.

 The Scottish Government works hard to attract companies through its national economic development agency and the Scottish Investment Bank.
-By motivating banks and other digital innovators to establish development centres, the government ensures a healthy supply of professionals skilled in modern technologies.
+By motivating banks and other digital innovators to establish development centers, the government ensures a healthy supply of professionals skilled in modern technologies.
 Barclays, Santander and JP Morgan all have major operations within minutes of our Glasgow operation.

 This core of digital experts is constantly supplemented by graduates and postgraduates from local universities, while experienced people looking for a better work/life balance are often attracted by Scotland’s lifestyle.